10 Tips for Product Owners on Product Backlog Management

 Product Backlog Management

 As a Product Owner, you are responsible for Product Backlog Management, in order to maximize the value of the Product.
 The Product Backlog is the single source of truth which contains all the work to be done on the Product.
-As a Product Owner, you will have to make some choices about what to built first and what to built later.
-But also what to built and what not to built!
+As a Product Owner, you will have to make some choices about what to build first and what to build later.
+But also what to build and what not to build!

 In this post, we'll cover 10 tips about Product Backlog Management.
 In the blogs to follow, we'll also cover tips on the other aspects of Product Ownership.
 I hope you enjoy them!